mr-c/csc-user-guide/docs/data/sensitive-data/fega_submission.md

 **Data upload with sfpt CLI (default in Linux and Mac OS)**:

-Open a terminal and transfer the encrypted files or directory with the following syntax, where ega_user is the EGA credentials username (usually this is your email address):
+Open a terminal and transfer the encrypted files or directory with the following syntax, where <ega_user> is the EGA credentials username (usually this is your email address):

 ```
-sftp -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no -P 50529 '<ega_user>'@admin.sd.csc.fi
+sftp -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no -P 50529 <ega_user>@admin.sd.csc.fi
 ```

 Please inform the Finnish FEGA helpdesk via email (servicedesk@csc.fi) when you have completed the data encryption and upload to Finnish FEGA.
 You will receive further instructions for the metadata submission.